High-Protein Diet Benefits, Drawbacks, Guidelines, FAQs and More

 Insulin is a hormone that’s required for carbohydrates, fat and protein to be metabolized.
 However, carbohydrates require much more insulin than fat or protein.

-The major determinate of blood sugar levels is the glycemic index response from the foods you eat, so while eating high-carb and high-sugar foods results in fluctuations in blood sugar levels, eating high-protein foods does the opposite.
+The major determinant of blood sugar levels is the glycemic index response from the foods you eat, so while eating high-carb and high-sugar foods results in fluctuations in blood sugar levels, eating high-protein foods does the opposite.

 Eating foods with protein has a minimal effect on blood glucose levels and can, in fact, slow down the absorption of sugar during a meal.